 New Jersey allows both no-fault divorces and fault-based divorces.
 Our divorce attorneys serving Hoboken and beyond invite you to explore the difference:

 In a no-fault divorce, a couple does not have to cite a specific reason for ending their marriage.
 They simply need to claim that they suffered from "irreconcilable differences" for at least six months without any chance for reconciliation.
 Irreconcilable differences simply means you and your spouse are unable to get along anymore.

 A no-fault divorce allows you to avoid disclosing details that may be embarrassing to one or both spouses.
 These kinds of divorces typically help ensure a more amicable end to the marriage.
-This is an important consideration if you and your ex have children and want to co-parent after the divorce.
+This is an important consideration if you and your ex have children and want to share child custody after the divorce.

 The state of New Jersey allows married couples to file for divorce when a spouse engages in certain behaviors or actions.
 Grounds for a fault divorce include:

 - Physical abuse and/or mental cruelty

 - Willful desertion of the marriage for at least 12 months